darekf77/firedev/README.md

 => Shared <b>node_modules</b> for similar projects

 # Advantages of Firedev
-## 1. No separation between backend and frontend code.
+## 1. No separation between backend and frontend code (use BE entity as FE dto!) .

 <b>example.ts</b>